modir/using-laminas-framework-book/version2/docs/doctrine.md

   * the `eventmanager` key contains settings for Doctrine event manager for each available connection.

-I> Doctrine uses its own implementation of event manager.
-If you want, you can create an event listener I> class and hooks some events.
+> Doctrine uses its own implementation of event manager.
+If you want, you can create an event listener
+> class and hooks some events.
 However, this is an advanced topic and we do not cover it in this book.

   * the `migrations_configuration` key contains settings for database migrations.
 Database migrations are used for initializing and updating database schema in a standard and consistent way.